benidevo/inventory-management-system/README.md

   - System: PostgreSQL
   - Server: db
   - Username: postgres (the value of POSTGRES_USER in the .env file)
-  - Password: TestPassword (the value of POSTGRES_PASSWORD in the .env file)
+  - Password: dbPassword (the value of POSTGRES_PASSWORD in the .env file)
   - Database: inventory (the value of POSTGRES_DB in the .env file)

 - The API documentation is available on `https://documenter.getpostman.com/view/15138887/2s8YzUw1vw` on your browser.